FAQ#

 Despite these differences, many users have successfully switched from Pylint to Ruff, especially those using Ruff alongside a type checker, which can cover some of the functionality that Pylint provides.

-Like Flake8, Pylint supports plugins (called "checkers"), while Ruff implements all rules natively.
+Like Flake8, Pylint supports plugins (called "checkers"), while Ruff implements all rules natively and does not support custom or third-party rules.
 Unlike Pylint, Ruff is capable of automatically fixing its own lint violations.

 Pylint parity is being tracked in #970.